artfwo/aiosc/README.rst

         transport, osc = await loop.create_datagram_endpoint(aiosc.OSCProtocol,
             remote_addr=('127.0.0.1', 8000))

-        osc.send('/hello', 'world')
-        osc.send('/goodbye', 'cruel', 'world')
+        osc.send('/hello/world')
+        osc.send('/a/b/cde', 1000, -1, 'hello', 1.234, 5.678)

     asyncio.run(main())

-For an OSC server implementation, ``aiosc.OSCProtocol`` can be subclassed or directly constructed with a dictionary mapping OSC address patterns to handler methods for incoming messages:
+For an OSC server implementation, ``aiosc.OSCProtocol`` can be subclassed or directly constructed with a dictionary which maps OSC address patterns to handler methods for incoming messages.

+When creating datagram connection for an OSC server with ``create_datagram_endpoint``, use the argument ``local_addr`` to specify the interface (address) and listening port for the server.

+In a typical case, local address can look like ``('0.0.0.0', 9000)`` where ``9000`` is the port number and ``0.0.0.0`` address designates that the server will be listening on all available network interfaces.

 .. code-block:: python

+    import asyncio
+    import aiosc
+    import sys

     class EchoServer(aiosc.OSCProtocol):
         def __init__(self):